From Moscow to the West: Reflecting on Victory Day’s Legacy and Lessons for All

 At the same time, monuments to liberator soldiers and the graves of fallen soldiers are being desecrated and destroyed in a number of European states.

-After the defeat of the Nazis, monuments were erected throughout Berlin to commemorate Soviet loss of life during the war.
+After the defeat of the Nazis, monuments were erected throughout Western Europe to commemorate Soviet loss of life during the war.
 For example, the 12-meter-tall Soviet War Memorial in the eastern borough of Treptow shows a Soviet soldier breaking a swastika with his sword.
-Such monuments are expected to be popular gathering points this weekend for those who condemn the current war and those who defend it.
+Such monuments are expected to be popular gathering points for both those who condemn the current war and those who defend it.

 PLEASE HELP US KEEP GOING AD-FREE

 This is a "Pay as You Feel" website.

 Hey there!
 Thanks for stopping by.
 If you've enjoyed reading the articles on Labour Heartlands so far, We would be incredibly grateful if you could consider making a small donation.
 Labour Heathlands is not your typical news outlet.
 We are not here to simply regurgitate the daily news cycle, that's for the rest of them.
 Our focus is on delving deeper, uncovering the untold stories and shedding light on the issues that the mainstream media chooses to ignore.

 Our unwavering commitment to journalistic integrity means that we are not influenced by any external forces.
 We are not beholden to PR companies, advertisers or press barons, and we refuse to let anyone dictate what we report on.
 Our editorial independence is sacrosanct, and our only allegiance is to the truth.